-Your car insurance policy usually lives in a safe place in your car and only comes out to make an appearance after a collision or other emergency.
-If you’ve taken the time to get acquainted with your auto insurance card, you’ll notice a set of three numbers separated by a dash or forward slash.
+Your car insurance policy huddles in the glove compartment of your car and only comes out to make an appearance after a collision or other emergency.
+But if you’ve ever taken the time to get acquainted with your auto insurance card or needed proof of insurance, you may have noticed a set of three numbers separated by a dash or forward slash.
 They might look like this:

 What is Liability Car Insurance?

-- Medical costs: Bodily injury liability covers any medical expenses incurred after an accident you caused.
-It will cover any ambulance rides, hospital visits, follow-up visits, and even hospital equipment, like crutches for the people who have been injured.
+- Medical costs: Bodily injury liability covers any medical expenses charged to the other motorist and their occupants after an accident you caused, including ambulance rides, hospital visits, follow-up visits, and hospital equipment, like crutches for the people who have been injured.

 - Lost wages: Bodily liability coverage often makes up for any lost wages sustained by the other party if they are injured and unable to work.
-The amount awarded depends on how much time they spend out of work and the area’s wages.
+Amounts vary based on a variety of laws and external factors.

-- Legal expenses: If the other party sues you, your legal fees can often be paid for under bodily injury coverage.
+- Legal expenses: If the other party sues you for extra damages, your legal fees can often be paid for under bodily injury coverage.
 Your insurer will generally provide you with legal help and pay for your expenses.

 - Funeral costs: If your collision resulted in death, this coverage would pay for any charges or fees associated with the funeral and burial of the person or people who passed away as a result of the accident you caused.

-- Vehicle Damage: When you’re involved in a collision and you’re at fault, you are responsible for paying for the cost of the damage to the other vehicle or other property. .
+- Vehicle damage: When you’re involved in a collision and you’re at fault, you’re responsible for paying for the damage to the other vehicle or other property.
 This covers anything from a simple dent in the bumper to a completely totaled car.
-This insurance covers the cost of repairing or replacing the vehicle of the other party.

 What Liability Limits Should You Get?